Willi Weber: Early career

-During his teenage years Weber traded used military uniforms.
-He later completed an apprenticeship in hotel management with the goal of eventually running his own restaurant.
-He went on to establish several businesses near Stuttgart, Germany, primarily through franchise operations.
-In 1983, Weber partnered with engineer Klaus Trella to launch the Formula 3 team WTS (Weber-Trella Stuttgart), where he took on the role of team manager.
-By 1988, the team celebrated a significant achievement, clinching the German F3 Championship title with driver Joachim Winkelhock.
+Weber started learning negotiating skills as a teenager by buying and reselling worn military uniforms.
+He completed an apprenticeship in hotel management, aiming to operate his own restaurant.
+He established several businesses near Stuttgart, Germany, achieving success through franchise operations.

+In 1983, Weber and engineer Klaus Trella founded Formula Three team WTS (Weber-Trella Stuttgart), where he managed the team.
+By 1988, the team has won the German Formula Three Championship title with driver Joachim Winkelhock.

 Talent scout and manager

 During a Formula Ford race at the Salzburgring in Austria, Weber observed Michael Schumacher, a young driver competing in that category for the first time, won the race.
-Weber subsequently invited Schumacher to test a Formula 3 car at Hockenheim..
+Weber subsequently invited Schumacher to test a Formula 3 car at Hockenheimring.

 Weber facilitated Schumacher's entry into the German F3 Championship, which was financially challenging for Schumacher due to his background.
 In his second season, Schumacher won the championship title.

-Weber helped Schumacher join the Mercedes Benz Junior Team in Group C racing, which provided support for Schumacher's debut in Formula One with Jordan Grand Prix in Spa in 1991.
+Weber helped Schumacher join the Mercedes-Benz Junior Team in Group C racing, which provided support for Schumacher's debut in Formula One with Jordan Grand Prix at Spa in 1991.

 Schumacher's 1994 Formula One World Championship victory boosted motor racing's popularity in Germany.
 After Schumacher's successful title defense in 1995, Weber decided to focus exclusively on Formula One and sold his Formula 3 team.
 Schumacher won an additional five titles in the 21st century.

 Outside motorsport

-Weber's management firm, situated near Stuttgart Airport, has represented models like Claudia Schiffer and Naomi Campbell.
-In 1999, he launched a restaurant named Weber's Gourmet im Turm at the Fernsehturm Stuttgart.
-Unfortunately, the restaurant ceased operations after just a few years.
+Weber's management firm, located near Stuttgart Airport, has represented top models such as Claudia Schiffer and Naomi Campbell.
+In 1999, Weber opened a restaurant called Weber's Gourmet im Turm at the Fernsehturm Stuttgart.
+However, the restaurant closed after a few years.